neha-nambiar/Text_Extraction_from_PDFs/README.md

 ### 1. PDF to Image Conversion
 - The initial step involved converting the PDF pages to images using the `pdf2image` library.
-- This was essential for Optical Character Recognition (OCR) using Tesseract, which requires image input.
+- This was essential for Optical Character Recognition (OCR) using `tesseract`, which requires image input.
 - Each page was converted into a high-resolution image to preserve detail.

 ### 2. Image Preprocessing